mahmoudimus/mahmoudimus.com/content/developing-a-nose-test-plugin-to-time-python-tests.rst

 :date: 2011-02-28 14:28
 :author: Mahmoud
 :tags: python
+:excerpt: Writing a simple nose test plugin that times python tests, based of XUnit.

 `Nose`_ is a fantastic testing framework.
 What surprises me though, is that there's no out of the box plugin to time tests to see which tests